This Town Is The Most Underrated Destination In California

 From the picturesque wilderness of Big Sur and the glitz of Los Angeles to the desert oasis of Palm Springs and Joshua Tree, there are countless experiences in a state as diverse as California.
 With so many destinations to choose from, you can visit California multiple times, or live there your entire life, and still only scratch the surface of what the Golden State has to offer.

 One town that often flies under the radar for visitors is Monterey, a quaint coastal community located just 115 miles south of San Francisco that recently got a lot of attention thanks to the HBO show Big Little Lies.
-Even with the added attention, Monterey is still largely missed by travelers, so if you’re on a quest to experience a laidback town with West Coast charm, we’ll tell you what to do during a journey through Monterey.
+Even with the added attention, Monterey is still largely missed by travelers, so with the help of surprise travel agency Pack Up + Go, we’ll tell you what to do during a journey through Monterey.

 Getting to Monterey